ourstudio-se/puan-python/docs/source/guide/tutorials/sta-model.rst

         ])
     )

-We check at the end if my outfit of Converse shoes, a pair of black trousers, a white t-shirt and a cool black hat is considered to be an outfit in this model.
+In the last step we check if my outfit of Converse shoes, a pair of black trousers, a white t-shirt and a cool black hat is considered to be a valid outfit in this model.

 Finding specific solution (with a solver)